jchcdwgithub/central_util/README.md

 1. serial
 2. site
 3. group
+4. name

 The serial column must be defined and either the site and/or the group columns can be added for each device.
 If both are defined the script will associate the devices to the site(s) and move the devices to the group(s).

+If the name column exists then the devices will be named/renamed also.
+Not all devices require a name even if the name column exists.
+Those without a name will be skipped in the naming process.

 The data file must be defined in an info.yml file that should be in the same directory as the script.
 ```
 ---